 Use cd to get to the directory where you have mounted the USB drive - e.g. /media/USBDrive, then create a file as follows (example uses 1GB mint-rw, volume name is normally casper-rw)

 mkfs.ext3 -F mint-rw -L casper-rw

 Making a sparse file using dd may be faster, try this...

 "/dev/sdc" is the usb device as listed by fdisk, 512 is the amount of memory to allocate.

 Unfortunately, there is no linux equivalent of the MakePartImage.cmd Windows script which makes .imgPTN files.
-If you want to try UEFI-booting to linux ISOs without using a Windows system, try the grub2 menu system.
+If you want to try UEFI-booting to linux ISOs without using a Windows system and without needing to make the files contiguous, try the E2B grub2 menu system.